vyvyd/context-aware-feedback-button/README.md

 ### How is it context-aware?
 This button has a **context aware** email address property that can be set from any micro-frontend.
 When the button is clicked, then a modal window opens that displays the set email-address.

-This allows individual microfrontends to configure the feedback email-address as they per their need.
+This allows individual microfrontends to configure the feedback email-address as they need.

 ### Assumptions
 1. Configuring the property is done through DOM events